$0 Nigeria → UK Skilled Worker Guide — Quick-Start Checklist

 Step 4: Abuja Ministry Authentication (If Needed for Ecctis or UKVI Documents)

-If your educational credentials require authentication — either for Ecctis verification or as supporting evidence — the dual-ministry pathway in Abuja is mandatory.
-This applies to Nigerian university degrees and civil documents (birth certificates, marriage certificates).
+If your educational credentials require authentication — either for Ecctis verification or as supporting evidence — use the dual-ministry pathway in Abuja.
+Whether a degree or civil document needs this step depends on the receiving authority and your case.

 Stage 1: Federal Ministry of Education Location: Federal Secretariat Complex, Phase III, 8th Floor, Abuja Purpose: Verifies that your awarding institution is legitimate.
 Allow 1–3 weeks.
 Bring your original degree certificate, transcript, and copies of your institution's accreditation documentation.